v-mdolgalov/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

-Let's see what is the average mean and median, ignoring NA values.
+Let's see what is the mean and median, ignoring NA values.

 ```r
 mean(datetotals$steps, na.rm=TRUE)